Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 - Camera control
 - Character animation

 Again, this list is far from exhaustive!
 But for now, that's ok.
+If you want more information about vectors, matrices and quaternions, you can read [this article](https://docs.monogame.net/articles/getting_to_know/whatis/vector_matrix_quat/index.html) which will help you understand these concepts better.

 We can come back to our game and use Quaternions to rotate our player toward the aim target.

 ## Orienting the Player toward the PlayerAim

 First, we need to add a ``PlayerAim`` member variable to the ``Player`` class.
-It will be passed to they player in a new constructor.
+It will be passed to they player in a new constructor we have evoked sooner.
+Create this new constructor:

 ```csharp
   private PlayerAim playerAim;